Together Boston: Acclaim

 In November 2014, Together Boston was awarded "Best Festival" in Boston by The Boston Calendar.
 The Boston Calendar organizers called the event "ahead of its time."

 Thump, Vice Magazine's dance music channel, reviewed the festival at its sixth iteration.
 "The sixth edition of Together ... was a reminder of how much Boston still has to offer for the tribes of dance music fans who live here."
 And: "Despite its size, Together pulled off an impressive range of sounds from across the electronic spectrum."

 Resident Advisor again visited to review the event.
 "With consistent sound, good crowds, solid venues, and a great lineup, I still can't quite narrow down exactly what made Together 2015 feel as great as it did.
 Maybe it's just a matter of getting all the little things right."

 Previewing the festival, Resident Advisor called Together 2016 a global destination in their "Top 10 Music Festivals" feature.

-In 2016, The Boston Globe nailed it. of the super-event: "The core notion of the festival ... isn’t just to provide a good time, but to illustrate the fertile mix of art and technology intrinsic to current-day Boston, a city that celebrates its visual artists and musicians even as it cultivates a fresh identity as a hub for technological advancement."
+In 2016, The Boston Globe wrote of the event: "The core notion of the festival ... isn’t just to provide a good time, but to illustrate the fertile mix of art and technology intrinsic to current-day Boston, a city that celebrates its visual artists and musicians even as it cultivates a fresh identity as a hub for technological advancement."

 After that year, Resident Advisor said: "The festival's seventh year was its best yet, primarily through refinement: rather than growing larger and more sprawling, Together has narrowed its focus.
-Every day of the week there was at least one—and often several—things to look forward to."
+Every day of the week, there was at least one—and often several—things to look forward to."

 Musical Performances

 Together has held events at most Boston/Cambridge, MA area venues, such as The Sinclair, The Middle East, House of Blues Boston, Royale, Paradise, Great Scott, Middlesex Lounge, Goodlife, Phoenix Landing and more.
-As a festival that focuses on hosting "showcase" style events over the course of a week, some of the following artists appeared together for label showcases, or as a part of a typical club night roster.
+As a festival that hosts "showcase" style events over a week, some artists appeared together for label showcases or as a part of a typical club night roster.

 Notable musical artists who have worked with Together Boston include: